larkinmaxim/RepoSetupandUpdate/docs/STEP1_sshKeygen.md

 - Writes keys to `~/.ssh/id_rsa` and `~/.ssh/id_rsa.pub`.
 - Validates email format when prompting.
 - Supports non-interactive overwrite via `-Force`.
-- Displays the generated public key and next steps to add it in GitLab.
+- Displays the generated public key and next steps to add it in GitHub.

 ## Examples